Key Takeaways

 How to Achieve a Deals Closed Goal

 There isn’t just one way to increase the number of deals you close.
-For some businesses, the trick may be qualifying leads more thoroughly, and for others, the solution could be your sales pitch presentation or sales strategy.
-With this one, it’s up to you to figure out what’s working and what isn’t.
+For some businesses, the trick may be qualifying leads more thoroughly, and for others, the solution could be refining your sales pitch or strategy.
+With this one, it’s up to you to test and analyze your approach to determine what’s working and what isn’t.

 3. Boost Booking Rate

-Double our team’s monthly booking rate from Q4 2021 in Q1 2022 by optimizing all sales email campaigns.
+Double our team’s monthly booking rate from Q4 2024 to Q1 2025 by optimizing all sales email campaigns.

 How to Calculate Your Booking Rate

-Keeping tabs on your booking rate takes a little more effort, since you have to measure the ongoing conversion rate for individual emails that your sales people send out (not a dedicated campaign).
+Keeping tabs on your booking rate takes a little more effort since you have to measure the ongoing conversion rate for individual emails your salespeople send out (not a dedicated campaign).
 But you need to do it if you’re going to increase the number of sales conversations your team has.
 Here’s how to calculate it:

 (Meetings Booked ÷ Meeting Invites Sent) x 100 = Booking Rate